-The form requires a sum of your damages, which sounds simple enough.
+The form requires a sum of your damages.
 If no sum is offered, the claim will not be considered.
 However, if your USPS accident just occurred and you’re injured, how do you know what your medical bills will add up to?
 How do you know how much work you’ll miss or what lost wages may amount to?

 If USPS refuses your claim, you can then file suit under the FTCA.
 If you have not hired an attorney by that time, we absolutely recommend it.
 Any lawsuit you file would be filed in federal court, so you would need an attorney who is admitted to try cases before federal courts, which have slightly different rules than state courts.